The-Duchess/husk/README.md

 Project Description:

->Husk is a configurable irc bot using rirc [framework](https://github.com/The-Duchess/ruby-irc-framework)
+>Husk is a configurable irc bot using rirc v 0.3.4 [framework](https://github.com/The-Duchess/ruby-irc-framework)

 >- it is configured via a ruby [script](https://github.com/The-Duchess/husk/blob/master/config.rb) file that sets variables for the irc bot